Regina Academy students consistently score in the 85th to 99th percentile on nationally standardized tests of academic achievement.

-We as human persons are an inseparable unity of body and soul just as education of the mind cannot be separated from formation in faith.
+We as human persons are an inseparable unity of body and soul, so it is senseless to think that education of the mind can be separated from formation in faith.
 One informs the other.
-A Regina education is a “Joyful Exploration of Faith and Reason.”
+That is why a Regina education is a “Joyful Exploration of Faith and Reason.”

-We form students in faith and reason so that they can be truly free and not enslaved to contemporary addictions.
-For instance, technology, radical individualism, materialism, or scientism that fail at every level to bring true freedom and happiness.
+We form students in faith and reason to sharpen the intellect and strengthen the desire for the good.
+That’s the only way we can be truly free and not enslaved to contemporary addictions like technology, radical individualism, materialism, or scientism.
+They fail at every level to bring true freedom and happiness to human persons.

-Formation of the intellect in wisdom and virtue gives content to belief, informs the emotions, and strengthens the will.
+Formation of the mind and spirit in wisdom and virtue gives content to belief, informs the emotions, and strengthens the will.
 It inspires wonder, leading to a deeper and more committed love of God, and an understanding that love of God must be completed, as Jesus said, in love of neighbor.

 Students leave the Regina Academies ready to grapple with the larger questions of life.
 They question developments in culture that are contrary to human reason and divine revelation, and to articulate the synthesis of what they have come to understand in their earlier years of learning.